PRIYANKA10112005/Norm-of-a-matrix/README.md

 # 1-Norm of a Matrix
 '''
 Program to find the 1-Norm of a matrix and display the results in two decimal places.
-Developed by : HIRUTHIK SUDHAKAR
+Developed by : PRIYANKA P
-Register number: 212223240054
+Register number: 21222230212
 '''
 import numpy as np
 mat=np.array(eval(input()))